-- Supports education, research and extension programs that enhance agriculture and food production.
+- Provides staff leadership that supports education, research and extension programs that enhance agriculture and food production.

-- Recruits and retains students in the food production and agricultural sciences to enhance economic opportunities and quality of life, improve nutrition and health, and protect natural resources and the environment.
+- Recruits and retains students in the Sustainable Agriculture and Food Systems degree program to enhance program graduates’ economic opportunities and quality of life, improve nutrition and health, and protect natural resources and the environment.

 - Provides oversight of training opportunities provided by Land Grant staff to ensure it includes a cultural context that empowers students by drawing on the strength of their people’s histories, indigenous knowledge, and traditions.

-- Ensures oversight of department implementation including all activities, outputs, and outcomes related to department management and administration, including reporting, budget development and monitoring, financial transactions, execution of plans, and program performance.
+- Ensures oversight of department grants including all activities, outputs, and outcomes related to department management and administration, including reporting, budget development and monitoring, financial transactions, execution of plans, and program performance.

 - Oversees the selection and training of qualified program staff, assigning clear roles and responsibilities, providing effective supervision, and managing performance to ensure efficient operations.

 - Coordinates monthly reports from Land Grant staff to ensure accountability of all department activities as well as the accurate and timely reporting of deliverables and obligations.